MPC Code # 838, Dayton Research Station

 I constructed my Observatories at this site in Yellow Springs, Ohio.

-ft.
-Dome & Dome track was the most difficult part to construct, a real pain at times, but now works perfectly, currently the Installation of the instruments are
+The homemade 10 ft.
+Dome & Dome track was the most difficult part to construct, a real pain at times, but now works perfectly, currently the installation of the instruments are 90% completed.

-The main Dome houses my 16" Newtonian which will be used for my
+The main Dome houses my 16″ Newtonian which will be used for my Comet/Asteroid/NEO searches.

-The Smaller Domes and roll off buildings are the Automated Search Telescopes, One 8" for Variable Star/Nova searches,
+The Smaller Domes and roll off buildings are the Automated Search Telescopes, One 8″ for Variable Star/Nova searches, The other a 12″ for Supernovae Searches.

 The Remote telescopes are controlled from inside the Observatory’s main control room.